Third Quarter 2021

 This publication is a part of:

-The Office of the Comptroller of the Currency (OCC) reported trading revenue of U.S. commercial banks and federal savings associations of $7.2 billion in the third quarter 2019, which was $0.9 billion, or 10.9 percent, less than the previous quarter.
+The Office of the Comptroller of the Currency (OCC) reported trading revenue of U.S. commercial banks and savings associations of $6.8 billion in the third quarter of 2021.
+The third quarter trading revenue was $1.3 billion, or 15.5 percent, less than the previous quarter.

-In the report, Quarterly Report on Bank Trading and Derivatives Activities, the OCC also noted that trading revenue in the third quarter 2019 increased by 2.0 percent compared with the $7.1 billion reported in the third quarter 2018.
+In the report, Quarterly Report on Bank Trading and Derivatives Activities, the OCC noted that trading revenue in third quarter 2021 decreased by 1.2 percent compared with the $6.9 billion reported in third quarter 2020.

-- While four large banks held 87.2 percent of the total banking industry notional amount of derivatives, a total of 1,334 insured U.S. commercial banks and savings associations held derivatives at the end of the third quarter 2019.
+- while four large banks held 89.3 percent of the total banking industry notional amount of derivatives, a total of 1,357 insured U.S. national and state commercial banks and savings associations held derivatives at the end of third quarter 2021.

-- Derivative contracts remained concentrated in interest rate products, which represented 73.1 percent of total derivative notional amounts.
+- derivative contracts remained concentrated in interest rate products, which represented 71.4 percent of total derivative notional amounts.

-- The percentage of centrally cleared derivatives transactions increased quarter-over-quarter to 43.0 percent in the third quarter 2019.
+- the percentage of centrally cleared derivatives transactions decreased quarter-over-quarter to 39.0 percent in third quarter 2021.